 Apart from this, what else should you be aware about when it comes to legal reasoning?

-Friends, always remember that through these questions, CLAT is purely checking your legal reasoning and not legal knowledge.
+Friends, always remember that through these questions, law entrances are purely checking your legal reasoning and not legal knowledge.

 Let’s understand this better by way of an example.